intel/llvm/mlir-sycl/doc/design/SYCLKernelSubmissionRepresentation.md

 attribute with the corresponding SYCL dialect type (e.g. `!sycl.accessor<...>` as shown in the example).

-The basic idea in the `RaiseSetCaptured` pattern is to detect the captured values is to annotate the lambda object in the SYCL headers.
+The `RaiseSetCaptured` pattern relies on an annotation in the SYCL headers to identify the lambda object in the host IR.

 ```c++
 void parallel_for(/* range, offset or nd-range */,